Mike Fentross is one of the best theorbo players in the world, and also a conductor of stature...Opusklassiek

 With the Netherlands Chamber Choir and his orchestra he performed Henry Purcell’s ‘The Fairy Queen’ and he was leading his orchestra in Monteverdi’s l’Orfeo in a production of the the Reisopera Enschede/Opera2Day.
 For the Utrecht Early Music Festival he created and conducted a fascinating semi-staged production, a double bill consisting of Monteverdi’s Combattimento di Tancredi e Clorinda and Schoenberg’s Pierrot lunaire.

-In 2024 Mike will conduct an exciting program in cooperation with Zero Dance Theatre: Praetorius meets Urban Contempory Dance
+In 2023 Mike will conduct an exciting program in cooperation with Denden Karadeniz’ Zero Dance Theatre for Maria Tesselschade’s Huwelijksfeest.
+The cooperation with Zero Dance Theatre will continue in the 2024-2025 season with Terpsichord, Praetorius meets Urban Contempory Dance.

 Mike played or conducted on almost one hundred cd’s.
 Both Cavalli opera’s were released on cd.
-La Rosinda on the label Ludi Musici and La Rosinda on Challenge Classics International.
+La Rosinda on the label Ludi Musici and La Rosinda on Challenge Records International.

 In 2017 he recorded a Henry Purcell cd in the Philharmonie Essen with his orchestra and soprano Johannette Zomer .
 Specially for this project two copies of the trumpet of Purcell’s trumpet player John Bull were built.